Skip to content

 A standard bookshelf (80 cm wide, 4-5 shelves) holds approx. 100-150 books.
 Always leave 20-30% free space for decoration and growth.

-How do I prevent shelves from bowing?
+How do I prevent shelves from sagging?

 Maximum free span: 80 cm per 22 mm wood thickness.
 For wider spans: use an intermediate support or thicker shelves (28-30 mm).